20+ Best Story Games For PC to Explore the Best Stories in 2023

 A third-person view is used to play the action-adventure game The Last of Us.
 To advance the plot, the player travels through post-apocalyptic landscapes like towns, buildings, forests, and sewers.
 To defend themselves from hostile humans and cannibalistic creatures infected by a mutated strain of the Cordyceps fungus, the player can use firearms, makeshift weapons, hand-to-hand combat, and stealth.

 The player controls Joel and a man tasked with accompanying a young girl named Ellie across America for most of the game.
 Additionally, the player controls Ellie throughout the game's winter section and Joel's daughter Sarah for a brief period in the opening scene.
-It is one of the best survival games to try right now.

 The pace of Persona 4 is its most vital point.
 In the sleepy town of Inaba, the main character's life unfolds one day at a time for an entire year.
 While attending high school, working a part-time job, and (most importantly) getting to know your new friends, you delve deeply into a murder mystery.